 The goal of this publication is not to relate easy answers.
 Rather, our mission is to provide you with the information you need to understand the current controversies, avoid common pitfalls, and work with your doctor to make informed choices about your prostate health.

-- Yoga improves treatment-related symptoms in men with prostate cancer
+- Combining surgery with radiation improves survival in men with locally advanced, high-risk prostate cancer

 - What is prostatitis?